grosalesr/github-pages-playground/docs/deployment.md

 * Download License file
 * License file must be in the node that you want to use for the license activation

+### CLI

+This step can be done in any Elasticsearch node; in this case, elastic4 node was used: and the command must be submitted twice: